MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/extension/ns-extension-_net_extension.md

 ## -remarks

 Client drivers typically store packet extensions in the context space for each queue during queue creation, reducing calls out of the driver.
-Later, to retrieve packet extension information for a particular packet, the driver calls one of the wrapper methods around [**NetExtensionGetData**](../extension/nf-extension-netextensiongetdata.md).
+Later, to retrieve packet extension information for a particular packet, the driver calls one of the wrapper functions around [**NetExtensionGetData**](../extension/nf-extension-netextensiongetdata.md).

 - For checksum offload information, the client driver calls [**NetExtensionGetPacketChecksum**](../checksum/nf-checksum-netextensiongetpacketchecksum.md).
 - For Large Send Offload (LSO) information, the client driver calls [**NetExtensionGetPacketLargeSendSegmentation**](../lso/nf-lso-netextensiongetpacketlargesendsegmentation.md).